-Dow jumps 250 points with tech earnings, GDP in focus
+Dow jumps over 500 points, GameStop tumbles

 Powered by

+The Dow Jones Industrial Average was higher by over 500 points, or 1.8%, while the S&P 500 and Nasdaq Composite were higher by 1.6% and 0.8%, respectively.
+The gains come after the S&P 500 on Wednesday plunged into negative territory for the year.

-They also grappled with online brokers clamping down on trading in high-flying names like GameStop Corp. that have witnessed extreme volatility amid a short squeeze.
+Several online brokers began clamping down on trading in high-flying names like GameStop Corp. that have witnessed extreme volatility amid a short squeeze.
+Shares of the video-game retailer are on pace for their worst day on record.

 |Ticker